French West Africa: History

+France abolished slavery in French West Africa.
+This process was gradual.
+Slavery was formally illegal in all French land including their colonies from 1848, but this law only applied to French citizens in territories officially under French law, which meant that indigenous subjects without French citizenship were not obliged to obey.

+In French West Africa in 1903-1905, the French authorities started to enforce anti-slavery laws against indigenous slave owners in territories under French control due to pressure from French abolitionists: the laws against slave trade were enforced, and fugitive slaves were not returned to their owners.

 In 1905, the French officially abolished slavery in most of French West Africa.
 From 1906 to 1911, as emancipation progressed, over a million slaves in French West Africa fled from their masters to earlier homes.

 After the Fall of France in June 1940 and the two battles of Dakar against the Free French Forces in July and September 1940, authorities in West Africa declared allegiance to the Vichy regime, as did the colony of French Gabon in AEF.
 Gabon fell to Free France after the Battle of Gabon in November 1940, but West Africa remained under Vichy control until the Allied landings in North Africa in November 1942.

 Following World War II, the French government began a process of extending limited political rights in its colonies.
 In 1945 the French Provisional Government allocated ten seats to French West Africa in the new Constituent Assembly called to write a new French Constitution.
 Of these five would be elected by citizens (which only in the Four Communes could an African hope to win) and five by African subjects.
 The elections brought to prominence a new generation of French-educated Africans.
 On 21 October 1945 six Africans were elected, the Four Communes citizens chose Lamine Guèye, Senegal/Mauritania Léopold Sédar Senghor, Ivory Coast/Upper Volta Félix Houphouët-Boigny, Dahomey/Togo Sourou-Migan Apithy, Soudan-Niger Fily Dabo Sissoko, and Guinea Yacine Diallo.
 They were all re-elected to the 2nd Constituent Assembly on 2 June 1946.